Early Childhood > Age 2

 Early Childhood Teacher

 Emily Otterson, lead teacher in the Early Childhood program, has her BS in education from Millikin University.
 Emily has loved the educational field for the past 10 years, seven of which were at The St. Michael School of Clayton.
 She worked in several capacities at St. Michael’s, including the lead Toddler Teacher working with two and three year olds.
-Emily looks forward to her third year at Rohan Woods School in the EC room with her friends.

 Contact Emily Otterson